Where the Boys Are '84 - Cult Classic about Chicks on the Prowl

 Laurie is driving the girls down the highway in Sandra's fancy convertible (the film's highlight is this drive, with quite nice aerial shots) when she spots Scott Nash (Russell Todd) thumbing a ride and slams on the brakes.

+Sandra: What are you doing?
+Laurie: S.A., major S.A.
+Sandra: What's an S.A.?
 Laurie: Stud Alert, you nun.
 I'm givin' that guy a ride.

 The merry travellers continue on down the highway, Scott now safely aboard.
 Turns out he's a struggling but highly self-confident musician who goes down to Florida each year with his band to "make his fortune."
 After this scene, which is Laurie's best moment, everything swiftly goes downhill, and after the ride, Laurie never even seems to look at Scott again.
 That's a good thing, too, because it turns out Scott only has eyes for Jennie, who thinks he has nice "buns."

-Laurie driving, Scott in the back with Carole and Jennie in "Where the Boys are '84."
+Laurie driving, Scott in the back with Carole and Jenniein "Where the Boys are '84."

 They hit the beach, where Scott quickly sees his mates in the midst of the masses of humanity ("It's a supermarket of sex!") and ditches the girls.
 They wind up in a "seedy" motel pad (which actually is palatial) which has about 500 people in the lobby with a "creep" behind the counter (Barry Marder as "Rappaport," who inexplicably also turns up much later at a party).
 Once they get to their room, Laurie suddenly has a personality change from aggressive to ditzy and weird, quickly blowing up "Dave," her man-sized blow-up doll.